Elegant-Queueing/q-backend/README.md

 Clone the repo using: ```git clone https://github.com/Elegant-Queueing/q-backend.git``` Checkout the branch cross-origin using: ```git checkout cross-origin```
+NOTE: master does NOT have code for beta release.
+The code for beta releas is on cross-origin!

 - First you'll need access to our database on the cloud.
 Ask one of the team members for access.
 Unfortunately, we can't given public access to our database because of various obvious reasons.
 - Once you have access, you'll download an account key.
 To get that, open google.firebase.com, then go to Q's Firebase console -> project settings, and download your service account key.
 This will be a .json file